smith-chem-wisc/StefanPaper/responses.md

 ### 2

 The group FDR is implemented in the multi-notch search, by using notch-specific FDRs.
 Thus, G-PTM-D augmentation is conservative about adding modifications corresponding to exotic/problematic notches.
+MetaMorpheus tsv outputs have a dedicated column called QValueNotch which displays the q-value for the specific notch.
 We added this note to the paper.

+We will consider having modification-specific fdrs in future releases!
+Thank you for the suggestion.

 ### 3

-Protein-level inference is done using all modified peptides, since they pass an FDR threshold.
-This is different from MSFragger, since the problems with accepting mass shifts are more severe than accepting modified peptides.
+Protein-level inference is currently done using all modified peptides.

 ### 4

+We added a note about the PeptideProphet extended mass model to the manuscript.

 ### 5